 Qualified veterinary students can join the dog care internship program and gain hands-on experience.
 As an intern you will work under the supervision in-house vets and other supervisors at the clinic.
 You can assist in a range of tasks, including neutering programs (if they have the skills), treatment and diagnosis of various diseases, lump / tumour removals, wound stich ups, physiotherapy and more.
 You may also conduct checks on several disabled dogs, including health checks, temperature monitoring, dehydration checks, urine infections, etc. Depending on skill level, interns can watch and assist with orthopaedic surgery as well.
 Interns also help with the administration of drugs, wound dressings and vaccinations.

-Volunteer program requirments:
+Volunteer program requirements:

 Internship program extra requirements: